 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 In most cases, NYC real estate agents do not give commission rebates.
-Their brokerages in New York and Westchester have convinced them it’s not worth working with rebate customers.
+Their New York and Westchester brokerages have convinced them it’s not worth working with rebate customers.
 Also, their firm would not approve any rebate.
 The average salary of a real estate agent in NYC is pretty low, and there’s also a fear buyers would take a foot if they gave an inch.

 That’s certainly the case amongst the biggest real estate brokerages in NYC.

-If you’re buying a home in NYC and are working with a traditional agent but recently heard about commission rebates, you might feel you aren’t getting the same incentives as other buyers when they close a deal.
+If you’re buying a home in NYC and are working with a traditional agent but have recently heard about commission rebates, you might feel you aren’t getting the same incentives as other buyers when they close a deal.
 After all, who doesn’t want to be offered more incentives?

 Especially if those incentives are financial, well, buyers, this one’s for you.
 You can finally get in on extra cash through a home buyer rebate; free money sounds great.